Take 3 easy steps for National Safe Work Month

 And because those insurance premiums come out of your super balance, you won't feel the pinch in your weekly budget.

-Follow the checklist below to create your own financial safety net during Safety Month.
+Follow our 3 easy steps below to create your own financial safety net during Safe Work Month.

 1. Check your insurance

-Almost 10 million Australians have insurance through their super, according to the Future of Insurance in Superannuation report by the Association of Superannuation Funds of Australia (ASFA) and Deloitte.
+Almost 10 million Australians have insurance through their super, according to the Future of Insurance in Superannuation report by the Association of Superannuation Funds of Australia (ASFA) and Deloitte.2

 Your super account could automatically include Death cover, TPD cover, and in some cases Income Protection cover.

-If you have an Accumulation account with us, you can see how much insurance cover you have in our app, Member Online, or your annual statement.
+If you have an account with us, you can see how much insurance cover you have in Member Online, the app, or your annual statement.

 2. Know how much you need

 The Financial Services Council's underinsurance report in 2022 estimated that nearly 3.4 million Australians don’t have enough income protection cover.
-And more than 1 million don’t have enough death and TPD cover.
+And more than 1 million don’t have enough death and TPD cover.3

-Use our Insurance Needs Calculator to work out how much of each type of cover you should have, to keep you and your loved ones safe financially.
+Use our Insurance needs calculator for Super Savings or QSuper accounts to work out how much of each type of cover you may need to keep you and your loved ones safe financially.

-You can also get personal financial advice over the phone about how much insurance you need in your super account.1 Or if you have your own financial adviser already, we're happy to work with them to help you.
+You can also get personal financial advice over the phone about how much insurance you need in your Super Savings account or QSuper account.4 Or if you have your own financial adviser already, we're happy to work with them to help you.

 3. Choose who gets your super when you die